svanderburg/php-sbdata/README.md

 ));
 ```

-The `rows` attribute refers to an array consisting of arrays that encodes cell
+The `rows` attribute refers to an array consisting of arrays that encodes the
-values for each row.
+cells' values for each row.

 Defining a database table model
 -------------------------------